Antoine-arranz/phantom-buster/README.md

 ## Basic feature:

 - List of phantoms
-- Categories filter wither persistance by URL
+- Categories filter with persistance by URL
 - Link to a detailed view of each Phantom,

 ## Feature that will greatly enhance the project